hackclub/hackclub/playbook/workshops/README.md

 - work well when done in pairs or individually.
 - be tinkerable.

+We recommend workshops links be provided to students, with each student working on the workshops independently and receiving support when needed.

 Each workshop is a markdown file and has associated facilitation guidelines.

 See our general workshop facilitation guidelines